crypticani/crypticani/README.md

 <!--
 **crypticani/crypticani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on UTSAV and linkt.

-- 🌱 I’m currently learning Data Science with Python.
+- 🌱 I’m currently improving my skills in Django and VueJS.

-- 👯 I’m looking to collaborate on a Linux Project in Python3.

 - 💬 Ask me about Programming (C, Python, C# and Java), Linux (Debian and fedora based distros) and Windows issues, Data Structures, DBMS, Web Development.